Is a Globally Harmonized Quality Overall Summary Possible?

 Given that the purpose of these market-specific summary documents (with the exception of the EAEU QND) is to facilitate review of both the initial marketing application and subsequent post-approval changes, a single summary document could replace the QOS as well as each of these individual summaries.

 Such a summary document has the potential to be an even more effective tool to significantly improve the efficiency and quality of the regulatory assessment.
-To do this, it needs to (a) efficiently describe the product development process in the context of mitigation of risk to the patient; (b) provide a clear summary of the overall control strategy as part of the risk mitigation or control; (c) guide the regulator through the fragmented content to the submission;
+To do this, it needs to (a) efficiently describe the product development process in the context of mitigation of risk to the patient; (b) provide a clear summary of the overall control strategy as part of the risk mitigation or control; (c) guide the regulator through the fragmented content to the submission;7 and (d) elucidate the life cycle management plan for the product.

 An opportunity exists to propose a summary document that does the following: